 I’m in no position to judge any of the individuals or players involved as racists.
 I like to give people the benefit of the doubt and I certainly do in this situation; Truthfully, I also really like Pau Gasol and Jose Calderon as NBA players…I intend to draft both of them for my fantasy basketball teams in the upcoming season.
 But having said that, I have no problems with calling the ACT racist.
 While the intent may have been to demonstrate an “affectionate gesture,” let’s make this very clear: slitting or slanting your eyes is NOT an affectionate gesture.
 You don’t mock physical appearance because you think it’s affectionate.

 For example, when was the last time you saw someone do this as an “affectionate gesture?”
-Read the rest of this entry »
+Continue reading “my slanted eyes are beautiful”

 What are the 10 Best Korean films?